Bell Diagonal and Werner state generation: entanglement, non-locality, steering and discord on the IBM quantum computer

 \subsection{The particular case of Werner states}

 We recall that Werner states, defined in \eqref{eq:rho_werner}, lie on the negative diagonal $t_1=t_2=t_3= -w$, $w\in [0, 1]$ of $\mathcal{T}$.
-Formulas for entanglement of formation, steering, CHSH-non-locality, and discord are easily specialized on this line.
+Formulas for entanglement of formation $E_{F}(\rho)$, steering, CHSH-non-locality $L(\rho)$, 3-steering $S_3(\rho)$ and discord can be easily specialized on this line.
 The resulting quantities are plotted on \cref{fig:Wernerquantities}.
-We clearly observe the strict hierarchy: non-locality implies 3-steering which implies non-separability (or entanglement).
+We clearly observe the strict hierarchy discussed earlier: non-locality implies 3-steering which implies non-separability (or entanglement).

-\begin{itemize} \item {\it Non-separability and entanglement of formation.} The PPT criterion shows that Werner states are separable for $w\in [0, \frac{1}{3}]$ and display entanglement for $w\in (\frac{1}{3}, 1]$.
+\begin{itemize} \item {\it Non-separability and entanglement of formation $E_{F}(\rho)$.} The PPT criterion shows that Werner states are separable for $w\in [0, \frac{1}{3}]$ and display entanglement for $w\in (\frac{1}{3}, 1]$.
 The same threshold applies to concurrence (see \eqref{eq:conc}) and entanglement of formation (see \eqref{eq:wootters}.
 The details are given in appendix \ref{app:appendixwerner}.

-\item {\it CHSH-non-locality.} CHSH-non-locality vanishes for $w\in [0, \frac{1}{\sqrt 2}]$.
+\item {\it CHSH-non-locality.} CHSH-non-locality $L(\rho)$ vanishes for $w\in [0, \frac{1}{\sqrt 2}]$.
 Note that $\frac{1}{\sqrt 2}$ corresponds to the only points in the common intersection of the three unit cylinders oriented along the main axes.

 \item {\it Steering.} The threshold for 2-steering is identical to the one of CHSH-non-locality \cite{quan2016steering,Costa,PhysRevA.94.032317}.
-On the other hand, 3-steering vanishes for $w\in [0, \frac{1}{\sqrt 3}]$ and states with larger $w$ are 3-steerable.
+On the other hand, 3-steering $S_3(\rho)$ vanishes for $w\in [0, \frac{1}{\sqrt 3}]$ and states with larger $w$ are 3-steerable.
 We point out that \cite{Wiseman-et-al2007} proved that Werner states cannot be replaced by a LHS model if an only if $w>\frac{1}{2}$ (this is the fundamental threshold below which Werner states are not steerable).

 \item {\it Discord and classical correlation.} From \eqref{eq:CCW}, the classical correlation is simply $\mathcal{C}_W=1-h_2(\frac{1-w}{2})$ and using \eqref{eq:MIW} we find the discord

 We note that discord is strictly bigger than classical correlation for all $w$ except $w=0$ and $1$. \end{itemize}